-Mid-winter, post storm: Hotham’s just received a signature dose of powder from the northwest.
-Dargo Bowl is a great place to explore in this scenario.
-As the name suggests this large horseshoe shaped bowl offers a series of powder fields separated by a prominent ridge running down the middle.
-On a clear day enjoy uninterrupted views across the Victorian Alps.
-Dargo is easily accessed from the Drift T-bar, or alternatively from the “Cross Corner” on the Great Alpine Road.
+On a clear day, enjoy incredible views across the Victorian Alps.
+Dargo is easily accessed from the Drift T-bar, or from the “Cross Corner” on the Great Alpine Road.
 Relatively short skinning times allow for multiple laps ideal for a half-day adventure.

-Razorback Ridge/Mt.
-Feathertop: For the more experienced this zone is one of the crown jewels for backcountry travel in Australia.
-From shorter trips along the Razorback, right through to multi-day tours out on Feathertop’s majestic faces (Victoria’s second highest peak 1922m).
-This breathtaking region offers steep lines and jaw dropping views!
 The trailhead begins at the Diamantina Hut on the Great Alpine road.
 From here the touring route meanders across the rugged and exposed ridgeline offering endless lines along the way, reaching Feathertop 11km later.
-As alluded to before this area is best suited to travellers with a higher skill set and increased fitness levels.
-Additional equipment such as crampons and ice axes may be required to tackle steep icy sections along the journey.
+This area is best suited to experienced and fit backcountry travellers.
+Depending on your line choice, additional equipment like crampons and ice axes may be required to tackle steep icy sections along the journey.